spacetelescope/jwst/docs/jwst/background_step/arguments.rst

 Step Arguments
 ==============
-The background image subtraction step has two optional arguments, both of which are used only when the step is applied to non-WFSS exposures.
+The background image subtraction step has four optional arguments.
+The first two are used only when the step is applied to non-WFSS exposures.
 They are used in the process of creating an average background image, to control the sigma clipping, and are passed as arguments to the astropy ``sigma_clip`` function: